hanseychen/CoFI/README.md

 ## Getting Started

 The easiest way to build and run CoFI is using Docker.
-You can directly download the docker images of CoFI and its example systems and starting testing an example system using CoFI.
-Or you can following this tutorials to build the docker images from scratch.
+This tutorial will guide you to build the docker images from scratch.

 ### Building CoFI's Docker Image